Best Canadian Tech Stocks

 Sector- Enterprise Software

 Kinaxis is an enterprise software-as-a-service company.
-The company’s software runs entirely on the cloud, making it accessible to any customer, and uses artificial intelligence for the supply chain management.
+The company’s software runs entirely on the cloud, making it accessible to any customer, and uses artificial intelligence for supply chain management.
 Due to COVID accelerating the already rapidly growing e-commerce and logistics space, the company has an excellent tailwind behind it.

 In Q1, the company reported a revenue of $57.7 million, up 9% YoY, EBITDA of $9 million, up 16% YoY, and a net loss of $1.5 million due to abnormal items.
 Cash Flow generation was $20.6 million.

 The stock has been a massive wealth creator since its IPO in 2014, debuting at C$13.
-Today the stock is trading at C$163, representing a gain of 1250% in just seven years.
+Today, the stock is trading at C$163, representing a gain of 1250% in just seven years.

 Docebo (TSE: DCBO)